CorvetteCole/GotoSleep/README.md

 - Set auto do not disturb to false if do not disturb access is not granted, and do the same for smart notifications with usage access (they can sometimes be enabled by restoring data from the play store even if permission is not granted).
 There is protection to stop crashes from this but it isn't clear to the user

 - Move all string resources to string value xml file, replace preference updating by creating a new string with two separate strings and adding them together around the value.
 Basically just make the app easy to translate to other languages by the community just by adding localized string values

+- Change default bedtime to something slightly more sensible

 ## 1.3 (Major Feature Update):
 ### To Do